Instructions for Financial Projection Tool

 Please read fully before using the tool.

-The first data you need to compile is the giving to your church by specific life stages.
+The first thing you will need to compile is the giving to your church at specific life stages.
 The stages are:

-For each age range, you will need to know the total amount given by that group and the number of giving units.
-If a couple is giving, with one person in one age group and the other in a different age group, place their giving total and count them as a giving unit in the younger age group.
-For the number of giving units, the minimum number of units for all categories is 1, even if there is no money given.
+For each age range, you will need to know the total given by that group and the number of giving units.
+Should you have a couple giving with one person in one age group and the other in a different age group, place their giving total and count them as a giving unit in the younger age group.
+For the number of giving units, the minimum number of units for all categories is 1 even if there is no money given.

 – Rent